 What exactly is Chometz?

-The Torah forbids eating any Chometz – leavened grain products during Pesach.
+The Torah forbids eating any chometz – leavened grain products during Pesach.
 Simply defined, leavening is dough or batter that has increased in volume either through yeasts or chemical means.
 The process of how this happens is the following.

 A chemical leaven such as sodium bicarbonate (baking soda) react with compounds naturally present in the dough to produce carbon dioxide.
 The carbon dioxide (CO2) released from this reaction becomes trapped inside the dough, thereby causing the dough to expand – and rise.

-Another way to cause dough to rise is a process called fermentation.
-Yeast, a fungus naturally present in grains (or commonly added to assist this process to occur more quickly) becomes activated when it comes into contact with [warm] water.
+Another way to cause dough to rise is through a process called fermentation.
+Yeast, a fungus naturally present in grains (or commonly added to assist this process to occur more quickly), becomes activated when it comes into contact with warm water.
 This activated yeast converts sugars that are naturally present in the dough into alcohol and CO2.
 This CO2 is what causes the bread to rise.
 If the dough is allowed to ferment for a long time, it will become concentrated with enzymes and, since much of the sugars were broken down, will taste sour, referred to in the Torah as se’or – sourdough.